dlang-tour/core/public/content/en/basics.md

     byte, ubyte, char    (8 bit)
     short, ushort, dchar (16 bit)
     int, uint, wchar     (32 bit)
-    long, ulong          (32 bit)
+    long, ulong          (64 bit)

 Floating point types:

     float                (32 bit)
     double               (64 bit)
-    real                 (depending on platform, 80 bit on Intel x64)
+    real                 (depending on platform, 80 bit on Intel x86 32-bit)

 The prefix `u` denotes *unsigned* types. `char` translates to UTF-8 characters, `dchar` is used in UTF-16 strings and `dchar` in UTF-32 strings.

 A conversion between variables of different types is only allowed by the compiler if no precision is lost.
+A conversion from `double` to `float` is allowed though.

 A conversion to another type may be forced by using the `cast(TYPE) var` expression.